Sysa/AzureLearning/AZURE.md

 AZ-900 -> AZ-103 -> AZ-400

 ---
 CapEx - Capital Expenditure (Expenses) - upfront costs. and predictable fixed costs. value decrease over time. resources can be a loss.
 In other words, spend on physical infrastructure up front.
 From accounting side of view like investments in the company (whole company cost grows)
-OpEx - Operational Expenditure - ongoing billing costs, pay as you use it. test before commiting. fantastic for agile and small business. resource can be deleted.
-In other words, spend on services as needed and get billed immediatly.
+OpEx - Operational Expenditure - ongoing billing costs, pay as you use it. test before committing. fantastic for agile and small business. resource can be deleted.
+In other words, spend on services as needed and get billed immediately.
 From accounting side of view like operational expenses and non-investments (company just spend the money).
 Consumption based model - only pay for what is used, no upfront costs.
 You consume - you pay.
 	- Enterprise agreement...

 Azure and Azure Stack is not the same.
 They looks similar, but it is not.
 Azure stack is not good idea without Azure.
-Example: You have ship without internet, but you need to collect metrics while crouise.
+Example: You have ship without internet, but you need to collect metrics while cruise.
 You buy Azure Stack on that ship, and when it in Port, you connect that Azure Stack to Azure and collect all the data in the cloud.
 Azure stack without Azure itself will be waste of money and resources.

 IaaS - infrastructure as a service - uses computer services, that hosted on cloud provider.
 Service provider is responsible for everything, except: OS, configs and backups - that's is customer responsibility.
 (Your responsibility are: OS, middleware, runtime environment, data, applications).
 Most flexible.
 PaaS - platform as a service - we are responsible only for our application and data.
 Provider will take care about infrastructure, os, management and backups, etc. Better productivity, as you focus only on your app.